Kaduna South: Geography

-With an average temperature of 33 degrees Celsius, Kaduna South Local Government Area has a total size of roughly 59 square kilometers.
-With an estimated elevation of 650 meters above sea level, the Local Government Area's landscape is primarily flat.
+With an average temperature of 33 degrees Celsius or 91.4 degrees Fahrenheit, Kaduna South Local Government Area has a total size of roughly 59 square kilometres.
+With an estimated elevation of 650 metres above sea level, the Local Government Area's landscape is primarily flat.
 The two main seasons in Kaduna South Local Government Area are the dry and the rainy seasons.

 Climate condition

 Kaduna South has a tropical climate, with significantly less rainfall in winter than in summer.
 This climate is classified as Aw according to the Köppen-Geiger system.
-The average temperature is 25.2°C (77.4°F), with annual precipitation of approximately 998 mm (39.3 in).
+The average temperature is 25.2 °C, with annual precipitation of approximately 998 mm.
 The climate is moderate, with summers that are not easily defined.

 Economic Activities

-Trade is a vital feature of the economy of Kaduna south where variety of commodities are bought and sold in there markets: makera, kakuri and kasuwar Barci.
+Trade is a vital feature of the economy of Kaduna South, where a variety of commodities are bought and sold in its markets: Makera, Kakuri, and Kasuwararci.
 The important enterprises engaged in by the people include trading, rearing of animals and craftsmanship.